 - It may be useful to post on the machine that the lights are turned out to save 1,300 kWh each year.
 Try posting this printable image.

-Energy Star/EPEAT rated products
+ENERGY STAR/EPEAT rated products

-These products are designed to save energy, and meet standards set by the Environmental Protection Agency.
+ENERGY Star and EPEAT (Electronic Product Environmental Assessment Tool) products are designed to save energy, and meet standards set by the Environmental Protection Agency.
 For more information about these products visit the following websites:

 Is your building LEED certified?